Jeffrey Epstein dies by suicide in Manhattan jail; Death raises 'serious questions,' AG Barr says

-NEW YORK -- Accused sex trafficker Jeffrey Epstein has died by suicide in his Manhattan jail early Saturday morning, the Bureau of Prisons confirmed.
+NEW YORK -- An investigation is underway after the Bureau of Prisons said accused sex trafficker Jeffrey Epstein died by suicide in his Manhattan jail early Saturday morning, the Bureau of Prisons confirmed.
 Sources said he hanged himself.

 Emergency responders received a 911 call around 6:40 a.m. to Metropolitan Correctional Center, where Epstein was being held without bail, awaiting trial on charges of conspiracy and sex trafficking.
 He was pronounced dead at New York Presbyterian-Lower Manhattan Hospital.